 Grief Isn’t Linear

 Those who have lost a loved one often find there isn’t a straightforward path from loss to acceptance.
 Grief is like a winding journey with unexpected twists and turns.
-One moment, your friend or loved one may be ok, while the next, a simple memory can bring tears.
+One moment, thinking of your friend or loved one may be ok, while the next, a simple memory can bring tears.
 This unpredictability is a part of the journey.
+Research supports the idea that it is common for people to pass through different phases of loss with significant variability.3

 Sadness